-In 1979, the Andrew Glover Youth Program first reached into some crowded Manhattan criminal courtrooms and found kids who might turn their lives around if they only had a second chance.
-What the Glover Program did next was unheard of.
-We presented the courts with an option: Instead of sentencing youth to jail, judges could send them to the Glover Program for counseling, training, education and employment assistance.
+In 1979, Avenues for Justice first reached into some crowded Manhattan criminal courtrooms and found kids who might turn their lives around if they only had a second chance.
+What AFJ did next was unheard of.
+We presented the courts with an option: instead of sentencing youth to jail, judges could send them to AFJ for counseling, training, education and employment assistance.

 Saving Kids, Saving Taxes

---It costs only $3,400 a year to keep a kid in the Andrew Glover Youth Program, and more than 90% of program graduates never commit another crime.
+--It costs only $4,200 a year to keep a kid in Avenues for Justice, and 90% of program graduates never commit another crime.